ResearchKernel/Introduction/README.md

 ### Cloud

-We are currently using AWS Cloud Platform for development, staging and Production workloads.
-From Automated Deployemnt Prespected we are thinkinf of using Jenkins, Kubernetes and docker for containers.
+We are using AWS Cloud Platform for development, staging and Production workloads.

 # We are working on...